NJIT-CS490-SP21/project1-oo89/README.md

 From os import environ, from requests import get as before I create a var to save the genius link for search

+I added from bs4 import BeautifulSoup that helped with scrapSongUrl method to uses the Lyrics from Genius.
+To install is uses $ pip install beautifulsoup4.

 Same as in Spotify you will need a token to do the authentication, it will be saved in accessToken.
 This whole method will help us to get the Genius data that we need.